 Step 4: Restrict your key to your domain

 Because this key is what your billing account will base your usage on, you’ll want to restrict it to your domain only, so no one else can use it on their website.
-From the popup in the screenshot above, click on RESTRICT KEY to set this up.
+From the popup in the screenshot above, click on Edit API Key to set this up.

-Choose ADD AN ITEM and type in your domain name.
-It’s best to format it as *.mydomain.com, to ensure it’ll work on any folder or subdomain as well.
+Click the +ADD button and type in your domain name.
+It’s best to format it as *mydomain.com/*, to ensure it’ll work on any page, folder, or subdomain as well.

 Click DONE and you should now see it saved in the list.
-Your key is now secure!
+Now just click the SAVE button at the bottom of the page, and your key is secure!